teratide/dask-accelerated/README.md

 ```

 ### 5: Build datasets (optional)
-The benchmarks provided in `dask_accelerated` automatically generate any missing datasets.
+The benchmarks provided in `benchmarks/` automatically generate any missing datasets.
 These datasets can also be generated in advances,
 but this has no effect on the runtime results of the benchmarks themselves.